section-engineering-education/engineering-education/content/articles/maps-api-in-a-webpage/index.md

     alt: Maps API in your website
 ---

-Google Maps API is web mapping API that allows developers to easily add location maps in a website.
+Google Maps API is a web mapping API that allows developers to easily add location maps in a website.
 The API provides satellite views, streets view, aerial photography and street maps.
 <!--more-->
-This API is very useful to locate places in a website like businesses, sportsgrounds, roads and streets.
-What is more interesting is combining the Directions and Places APIs with the the Google Maps API.
+This API is very useful to locate places in a website like businesses, sports grounds, roads and streets.
+What is more interesting is combining the Directions and Places APIs with the Google Maps API.

 The three, when used together, can provide a useful application whereby a user can navigate, find directions and estimate distances on a webpage.
-These are some of the functions that when embeded in a website could increase the usability of the web application.
+These are some of the functions that when embedded in a website could increase the usability of the web application.

-### Table of contents
+### Table of content
 - Goal of the project
 - File and Folder organization
 - Setting up the project API - Key